dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 The call is ambiguous, however, the parameter *`B `* has an ambiguous conversion sequence and if the function having this parameter was eliminated the call would not be ambiguous.
 This is because there would be only one function to select.

 For each argument the implicit conversion sequences are constructed.
 After that the sequences are compared and ordered.
-Two user-defined conversion sequences are indistinguishable unless they use the same user-defined conversion in which case the second standard conversion sequence is conclusive.
+Two user-defined conversion sequences are indistinguishable unless they use the same user-defined conversion in which case the second standard conversion sequence is conclusive（决定性的）.

 ## Difficulties With User-Defined Conversions

-There are a few oddities（奇怪） with user-defined conversions, mostly when the destination type is a reference.
+There are a few oddities（奇怪） with **user-defined conversions**, mostly when the **destination type** is a reference.

-One such context is an initialisation by conversion function for direct reference binding.
+One such context is an initialisation by **conversion function** for direct reference binding.
 This means that a conversion function converting to a type which is reference-compatible with the destination type exists.
 In this case the candidates for selecting the user-defined conversion are only the conversion functions returning a reference that is compatible with the destination reference.

 Another thing is that in the same context, the second standard conversion sequence is considered to be an identity conversion if the result binds directly to the destination, or a derived-to-base conversion in the case of a base class.
 This means for example that there is no ordering for different cv-qualifications.
 The rules concerning this might change in future standards to make the rules consistent and to meet one's expectations.